 Figure 4.
-Daily maximum temperatures (TX) for July 13 to 27 2018. (a) Bias corrected absolute maximum TX (TXx) over the 15-day period.
-The number in the upper right corner indicates the fraction of the AgPop region where absolute temperatures exceed 40°C. (b) Anomaly of mean TX over the 15-day period compared to the 1981-2010 historical climatology (no bias correction).
+Daily maximum temperature (TX) for July 13 to 27 2018. (left) Maximum TX (TXx) over the 15-day period.
+The model simulations were corrected by the mean (1981-2010) climatological TX bias compared to Berkeley-Earth.
+The number in the upper right corner indicates the fraction of the AgPop area where temperatures exceed 40°C. (right) Anomaly of mean TX over the 15-day period compared to the 1981-2010 historical climatology (uncorrected).